Laravel Factories: Building Realistic Test Data with Laravel Factory Models ⋆ ALexHost SRL

 }

-This test creates a user and then verifies that the user exists in the users table with the specified email.
+This test creates a user and then checks if it exists in the users table with the specified email.

-Factories can also be used in database seeders to populate tables with sample data.
+Factories can also be used in the database seeders to populate the sample data tables.

 Create a seeder using the artisan command: